 Vaccines inject weakened or killed portions of the virus so that the body can learn the best way to fight it without the virus taking control of the body.

-The idea is that once the disease or virus recurs, the body will have learned what to do and will be able to fight it quickly.
-This is why many deadly and infectious diseases, such as polio and smallpox, have been virtually wiped out of the world.
-But it spends time manufacturing a vaccine before it is mass-distributed.
+The idea is that once the disease or virus returns, the body will have learned what to do and will be able to fight it off quickly.
+This is why many deadly and infectious diseases, such as polio and smallpox, have been virtually wiped out from the world.
+But some time goes into producing a vaccine before it is distributed en masse.

-Professor Ian henderson, a microbiology expert at the University of Queensland, explained that there are a number of aspects to consider, such as how the vaccine affects different age groups and whether it can be produced in large quantities.
+Professor Ian henderson, a microbiology expert at the University of Queensland, explained that there are a number of aspects to take into consideration, such as how the vaccine affects different age groups and whether it can be produced in large quantities.

-But care must be taken that the potential vaccine causes the right immune responses instead of producing an excessive and harmful response.
-A real "immunopathology".
+But care must be taken that the potential vaccine causes the right immune responses rather than producing an excessive and harmful response.
+A real “immunopathology”.

 Finally, vaccine antigens must be able to be produced in large quantities.

-Even in the case of seasonal flu, which returns every year with a modified strain, a vaccine takes months to produce.
+Even in the case of seasonal flu, which returns each year with a modified strain, a vaccine takes months to produce.

-"It is produced in millions of doses every year using an established process", said Professor Henderson.
-"However, even with production routes and safety and efficacy procedures already established, it takes 6 months to produce."
+“It is produced in millions of doses each year using an established process,” said Professor Henderson.
+“However, even with production routes and safety and efficacy procedures already established, it takes 6 months to produce.”

-... many of them will take at least six months before they are ready for human testing.
-Even the one just started on human tests (in the photo the volunteer to whom it was administered) will have to go into production if successful.
-We will need to procure all the necessary resources and produce it for those affected, which could be millions by then.
+…many of them will take at least six months before they are ready for human testing.
+Even the one that has just started testing on humans (in the photo the volunteer who was administered it) will have to go into production if successful.
+It will be necessary to procure all the necessary resources and produce it for the people affected, who at that point could number millions.
 All of this takes time.

 Something ready?